 Costochondritis affects females more often than males, and more commonly occurs in adolescents and young adults.

-The main symptoms of costochondritis are pain and tenderness at the junction of the ribs and the breastbone.
-The pain increases with movement and deep breathing, and decreases with rest and quiet breathing.
+The main symptoms of costochondritis are pain and tenderness at the junction of the ribs and the breastbone as a result of cartilage tissue between the bones becoming inflamed.
+The pain increases with movement and deep breathing and decreases with rest and quiet breathing.
 Pressure placed directly on the affected area will also cause significant pain.

 The pain can vary in intensity but is often severe.
-It is commonly described as sharp, aching or pressure-like in nature.
+It may be described as pressure, aching or sharp pain.
 It is usually located on the front of the chest, but can radiate to the back, abdomen, arm or shoulder.

 The pain usually occurs on only one side of the chest, most commonly the left, but can affect both sides of the chest at the same time.
 Symptoms of costochondritis usually last for between one and three weeks.

 A diagnosis of costochondritis can usually be made by assessing the nature of the symptoms and by the fact the pain can be reproduced by pressing on the affected area.
-Sometimes tests to rule out other more serious conditions may be recommended.
-Tests may include:
+Sometimes tests to rule out other more serious conditions may be recommended:

 - A chest X-ray